Any change in your enrollment status for a given semester may result in a reduction or cancellation of your Financial Assistance.

 By federal law, Stephen F. Austin must return up to 50% of the federal financial aid assistance received by students who unofficially withdraw.
 This means that a calculation will be done by the Financial Aid Office for the return of part of the federal aid you received the semester you ceased attending.
 This money will be sent back to the federal program as described under the withdrawal policy, and you will be required to repay this amount to the University.

 Students who receive all QF’s or a combination of QF’s and W’s must notify the Financial Aid Office to see if they can be excluded from this calculation.
 Students will be excluded if they sat for at least one final, whether or not they passed it.
 In addition, students who turned in assignments or received a test grade after 60% of the semester is completed will not be required to return federal financial aid.
-Documentation of either of the above two exclusions must be provided by the student.
+Students should contact their professor if they believe a discrepancy exists.
+Documentation of either of the above two exclusions must be provided by the professor or dean.
 Acceptable documentation would be a letter or e-mail from the student’s professor or dean.

 Federal funds must be returned within 45 calendar days of the date the school determined the student withdrew after grades are posted.
 Therefore, the Financial Aid Office must receive documentation of exclusions within 30 calendar days of grades being posted unless an extension has been granted by the Financial Aid Office.